Is your gas log fire igniting, but shutting off after a minute or less?

 When Was It Last Serviced?

-Tomlinson Plumbing has the experience and expertise to help you with you all types of gas heaters ~ central heaters, wall heaters, gas log fires & space heaters in Geelong, Torquay, Barwon Heads, Ocean Grove and surrounding areas.
+Tomlinson Plumbing has the experience and expertise to help you with you all types of gas heaters ~ central heaters, wall furnaces, gas log fires & space heaters in Geelong, Torquay, Barwon Heads, Ocean Grove and surrounding areas.
 Call us on 5261 2422 to make a booking for a service & safety check.

 We can assist with Bonaire, Braemar, Brivis, Cannon, Escea, Heat & Glo, Jetmaster, Real Flame, Regency, Rinnai, Vulcan & more.